The-Duchess/ruby-irc-framework/README.md

 > plugin loading, unloading and reloading

->- load loads a plugin by file name (with or without the .rb extension) in the plugin folder
+>- plugin_load loads a plugin by file name (with or without the .rb extension) in the plugin folder

 	pluginmgr.load("name.rb")
 	pluginmgr.load("name")